garykac/shinjuku/docs/build-process.md

 Print out each individual screen (front and back) and combine into a PDF.
 Flip the images so that they can be printed double-sided.

+Temp screen images are stored in `pnp/screen`.
+Final files are placed in `pnp/shinjuku-pnp/screens.pdf` (and A4 version).

 ## Expansion Pack Updates

 ### Rulebook